udacity/Just-Java/README.md

 Just Java Sample App
 ===================================

+Begineer friendly to get started with Android Studio.
 This app displays an order form for coffee.
 Used in the Udacity Android for Beginners course.

 Pre-requisites
 --------------

+- Basic knowledge of Java
+- Begineer in android studio
 - Android SDK v24
 - Android Build Tools v24.0.2
 - Android Support Repository v24.2.0